With the Center for an Informed Public at the University of Washington, facilitated by Iman Powe-Maynard

 Dr. Madeline Jalbert, Ph.D. researches how context and subjective experiences impact memory and judgments of truth and risk.
 Jalbert’s work has been published in Cognition, the Journal of Applied Research in Cognition & Memory, Consciousness & Cognition, and Consumer Psychology Review.

-Dr. Moran and Dr. Jalbert are both Postdoctoral Scholars at the Center for an Informed Public based within the Information School at the University of Washington.
+Dr. Rachel E. Moran and Dr. Madeline Jalbert are both Postdoctoral Scholars at the Center for an Informed Public based within the Information School at the University of Washington.

-This event was presented in partnership with the Brooklyn Public Library.
+This event is presented in partnership with the Brooklyn Public Library.